Deotyma/python_exercices/README.md

 #Python recrutment tasks

 Hello
-Here I would like to present some recrutmant tasks
+Here I would like to present some recrutmant tasks, games and exercices with Python.